quantmodeler/predictive-maintenance-dashboard/README.md

-# predictive-maintenance-dashboard
+# 🔧predictive-maintenance-dashboard
-Streamlit dashboard for predictive maintenance using NASA turbofan data A real‑time interactive dashboard that simulates predictive maintenance for aircraft engines.
-It ingests sensor data from the NASA turbofan dataset, predicts remaining useful life (RUL) using a machine learning model, and displays live gauges with configurable alert thresholds.
+Streamlit dashboard for predictive maintenance using NASA turbofan data An interactive, real‑time predictive maintenance simulator for aircraft engines.
+The dashboard ingests sensor data from the NASA C‑MAPSS dataset, predicts remaining useful life (RUL) using quantile regression, and displays live gauges with configurable alert thresholds.
+It also provides sophisticated failure mode classification, multi‑engine comparison, and downloadable reports.
 ## ✨ Features

 - **Live sensor monitoring** – Temperature, vibration, and pressure gauges update as you step through cycles.
-- **RUL prediction** – Random Forest model estimates remaining useful life with a simple confidence interval.
+- **Quantile regression confidence intervals** – Real 90% prediction intervals using XGBoost quantile models (not just ±10%).
 - **Configurable alerts** – Set your own thresholds; warnings appear when a sensor exceeds the limit.
-- **Failure mode classification** – Rule‑based messages indicate the severity and possible cause (e.g., “High‑pressure turbine degradation”).
-- **Trend chart** – View predicted RUL vs. simulated true RUL over the last 20 cycles.
+- **Sophisticated failure mode classification** – Identifies specific issues like HPT/LPT degradation, bearing wear, compressor fouling, and more, with confidence levels.
+- **Multi‑engine comparison** – Compare up to six engines side‑by‑side with trend charts, current status cards, and detailed data export.
 - **Easy deployment** – One‑click deploy to Streamlit Community Cloud.
+- **Export reports** – Download comparison data as CSV.
+- **Auto‑refresh simulation** – Watch the engine age in real time (adjustable interval).

 ---